-Detroit Public Schools Community District is committed to continuing to provide Early Childhood GSRP classrooms throughout the District.
 The District developed a Pre-K Reopening plan in alignment with guidance from the Michigan Departments of Licensing and Regulatory Affairs (LARA) and Health and Human Services, in accordance with best practices from the Centers for Disease Control and Prevention, and with everyone's well-being in mind.
-To limit the potential spread of COVID-19, we will be making some temporary changes to our programming that include robust cleaning and disinfecting procedures and minimizing opportunities for person-to-person exposure (e.g., an infected person spreading respiratory droplets through actions such as coughing, sneezing, or talking).
-The plan outlines the recommended practices and strategies that will be used to protect the health of our children, staff, and families while at the same time ensuring that children are experiencing developmentally appropriate learning environments.
-Both online learning and learning center options are also available to families in the District.
-This plan is in full alignment with the District's Board Approved Plan for a Return to School.
+The Pre-K reopening plan outlines the recommended practices and strategies that will be used to ensure that children are experiencing developmentally appropriate learning environments, including those practices for online learning.